dr-spaceman/vietnamease/README.md

 - **A progressive web app**: Optimized for responsive experience on desktops and mobile devices, with offline capabilities.
 - **AI powered**: OpenAI APIs are leveraged to help you maintain your progress and advance fluency.
-- **Personalized learning**: The app will adapt to your learning style and pace, and will provide you with the most relevant content to help you learn faster.
-Compare this with curated, linear learning paths that every user follows without regard to their individual needs.
+- **Personalized learning resources**: The app will adapt to your learning style and pace, and will provide you with the most relevant content to help you achieve your own goals.
+Compare this to other apps with curated, linear learning paths that every user follows.
 - **Proven traditional educational strategies**: Pimsleur method, spaced repetition, flash cards, and more.

 # TODO